ejordan04/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Going back inside Wireshark, filter for DHCP traffic only, and from our Windows 10 VM attempt to issue it a new IP address using the command ipconfig /renew.
-Observe the traffic within Wireshark.
 </p>
 <br />